Alice Stewart: Epidemiological studies

 The department of social and preventive medicine at Oxford was created in 1942, with Stewart as assistant head.
 In 1950 she succeeded as head of the unit, but to her disappointment she was not granted the title of "professor", as awarded to her predecessor, because by then the post was considered not to be of great importance.
 Nonetheless, in 1953 the Medical Research Council allocated funds to her pioneering study of x-rays as a cause of childhood cancer, which she worked on from 1953 until 1956.
 Her results were initially regarded as unsound.
 Her findings on fetal damage caused by x-rays of pregnant women were eventually accepted worldwide and the use of medical x-rays during pregnancy and early childhood was curtailed as a result (although it took around two and a half decades).
 Stewart retired in 1974.

 Her most famous investigation came after her formal retirement, while an honorary member of the department of social medicine at the University of Birmingham.
 Working with Professor Thomas Mancuso of the University of Pittsburgh she examined the sickness records of employees in the Hanford plutonium production plant, Washington state, and found a far higher incidence of radiation-induced ill health than was noted in official studies.
 Sir Richard Doll, the epidemiologist respected for his work on smoking-related illnesses, attributed her anomalous findings to a "questionable" statistical analysis supplied by her assistant, George Kneale (who was aware of, but may have miscalculated, the unintentional "over-reporting" of cancer diagnoses in communities near to the works).
 Stewart herself acknowledged that her results were outside the range considered statistically significant.
 Today, however, her account is valued as a response to the perceived bias in reports produced by the nuclear industry.

 In 1986, she was added to the roll of honour of the Right Livelihood Foundation, an annual award presented in Stockholm.
 Stewart eventually gained her coveted title of "professor" through her appointment as a professorial fellow of Lady Margaret Hall, Oxford.
 In 1997 Stewart was invited to become the first Chair of the European Committee on Radiation Risk.

+Her biography by Gayle Greene, The Woman Who Knew Too Much, was first published in 1999.